eddie-energy/eddie/docs/1-running/region-connectors/region-connector-nl-mijn-aansluiting.md

 ## Prerequisites

-- Register a user with Mijn Aansluting here: https://www.acc.mijnenergiedata.nl/toestemmingen/welkom
+- Register a user with Mijn Aansluiting here: https://www.acc.mijnenergiedata.nl/toestemmingen/welkom
 - Get the client-id and client-secret
+- Generate a JKS key pair and register your public key with Mijn Aansluiting.

 ## Configuration of the Region Connector